 - Your baby or toddler’s overall sleep amounts increase.
 This isn’t surprising, right?
 Illness affects us adults in the same way.
 And it’s no wonder — fighting off infection is hard work!
 That’s why fatigue is a symptom of just about every illness there is.
 In fact, fatigue and fever (which is your body’s way of fighting illness) often go hand-in-hand.
 Here’s a little aside: remember that fever itself is actually a sign that your child’s body is fighting infection.
 So no need to treat the fever unless it gets too high (over 104) or unless your child seems to be in pain.
 Sometimes, it’s best to let the fever run its course without medication.

 When your baby or toddler comes down with a virus, don’t be surprised if she naps more than usual, or if she seems ready for bed quite early (or sleeps in quite late.)
 This is perfectly normal.
 The best thing you can do is to let your baby or toddler sleep as much as she wants to (I know — so tough, right? 😉 ) Honestly, this is one of the upsides to your little one’s illness (if illness can have an upside) — you will end up with a lot more downtime than you normally have!
 So soak it up while you have it.
 I usually use my kids’ sick days to catch up on chores, work ahead on my writing, and read as much as I can of whatever book I happen to be devouring at the moment. 🙂

-Of course, if your baby or toddler’s extra-sleepy state lasts for longer than you feel is normal (longer than, say, 5-7 days), or if you become at all concerned that something more serious may be happening, don’t hesitate to contact a healthcare provider.
+Of course, if your baby or toddler’s extra-sleepy state lasts for longer than you feel is normal (longer than, say, 5-7 days), or if you become at all concerned that something more serious than a simple cold or flu may be happening, don’t hesitate to contact a healthcare provider.